airladon/FigureOne/scratch/ivid3/script.md

 Welcome to this interactive video, introducing the where trigonometric functions come from.
 This video is interactive, so if you see me interacting with an element on the screen, such as this sec line here, then you can to.
 When you do, the video will pause, so press play when you're ready to continue.

-The trigonometric functions apply the study of similar triangles to right angle triangles, so we start by reviewing two properties of similar triangles.
+To understand the trigonometric functions we apply the study of similar triangles to right angle triangles, and so we start by reviewing two properties of similar triangles.
-* The first is triangles that have the same set of angles, are similar triangles.
+* The first is any triangles that have the same set of angles, are similar triangles.
 * The second is similar triangles have equal corresponding side ratios, for any two corresponding sides.
 * So, let's apply this to right angle trianlges.
 A right angle triangle has a right angle, and so when we define an angle theta, we effectively define all three angles as their sum is always 180º.
 * So All right angle triangles with the same angle theta have the same set of angles and will be similar